maevadevs/Go-Developer-Advanced/06-Pointers/readme.md

   - Safer from bugs
   - Easier to understand
   - More ready for change
-- **Ability to choose between *Value* and *Pointer* addresses this**
+- **Ability to choose between *Value* and *Pointer* addresses mutability/immutability**
   - **Using Pointer == The variable is mutable**
   - **Not using Pointer == The variable is not mutable**
-- Go is a *Call-By-Value* language
+- **Go is a *Call-By-Value* language**
   - Values passed to functions are copies
   - For non-pointer-types, called functions cannot modify original arguments
   - The original data's immutability is guaranteed
 - **When passing pointers to function, the original data can be modified**
+  - This is because the pointer itself is *passed-by-value*
 - **When passing `nil` pointers, cannot make the value non-nil**
   - Can only reassign if a value was already assigned to the pointer
   - `nil` is a fixed location in-memory
-  - Also, we cannot change the pointer as it is *Passed-By-Value* to the function
+  - Also, we cannot change the pointer as it is *passed-by-value* to the function
 - **If we want the value assigned to a pointer parameter to last after exiting the function, dereference the pointer and set the value**
   - Dereferencing allows to access the value pointed by the pointer
   - Also allows to set the value pointed by the pointer
-  - Attempting to change value at an address by re-assiging a new address to a pointer will not work
+  - *Attempting to change value at an address by re-assiging a new address to a pointer will not work*
     - We cannot change the pointer as it is *Passed-By-Value* to the function
     - **We can only change a pointed value by dereferencing the pointer, then re-assign a value**